trinker/termco/README.md

 Building an Expert Rules, Regex Classifier Model
 ------------------------------------------------

+Machine learning models of classification are great when you have known tags to train with because the model scales.
+Qualitative, expert based human coding is terrific for when you have no tagged data.
+However, when you have a larger, untagged data set the machine learning approach have no outcome to learn from and the data is too large to classify by hand.
+One solution is to use a expert rules, regular expression approach that is somewhere between machine learning and hand coding.
+This is one solution for tagging larger, untagged data sets.

 This example section highlights the types of function combinations and order for a typical expert rules classification.
 This task typically involves the combined use of available literature, close examinations of